CalvinKorver/email-notion-integration/DEPLOYMENT.md

 2. **Set Environment Variables**
    - In Railway dashboard, go to Variables tab
-   - Add all variables from `.env.production`
+   - Add all required variables (see list below)
+   - **IMPORTANT**: Make sure `DATABASE_PATH="/data/database.db"` for persistent storage

+3. **Add Volume for Database Persistence**
+   - In Railway dashboard, go to Settings
+   - Click "Volume" and add a new volume
+   - Mount path: `/data`
+   - This ensures your SQLite database persists across deployments

-3. **Deploy**
+4. **Deploy**
-   - Railway will automatically build and deploy
+   - Railway will automatically build and deploy using `nixpacks.toml`
+   - Database tables will be created automatically on first deploy
    - Your app will be available at the generated URL

 ## Render Deployment